tehbillis/reading-notes/201/learning-journal.md

 5. **Celebrate:** I will make sure to do something I rarely do, but I will celebrate and acknowledge my achievements and milestones along the way as a way to keep myself motivated.

 It's important for me to remember that learning is a journey, it is a continuous activity that I will be doing for the rest of my life.
 Looking for ways to improve, and taking joy in the process of learning will be very beneficial to me.

+## Day 02

+Today I will go ahead a write a breif reflection on what I learned this day.
+Overall the content was really good.
+I can't say that any of the information was really new, but I took the opportunity to solidify most of the knowledge that I already knew.
+Specifically the JS learnings.
+The logic is something I feel like I have a solid understanding of, and it was nice to knock the cobwebs out of my mind and see just how much I remember and understand.

+When it came to the CSS though, I have certainly worked with the box model before and have struggled with it over the years.
+In fact, I would describe the way I initially learned it was by struggling with it.
+But it was very nice to get a more in depth understanding of just what is going on here and the ways that it can be used and manipulated.

+Lists are somethings I'm familiar with, though I have never once changed the attributes on a list to have it display different symbols and numbers or reverse the list.
+That was really cool to learn!